-- 2.2.1 The Public Finances (Jersey) Law 2005, states the following: - 32 Treasurer to prepare annual financial statements in respect of accounts of the States - (1) The Treasurer must - - (a) prepare an annual financial statement in respect of the accounts of the States for a financial year within 3 months of the end of the year; and - (b) send the statement to the Comptroller and Auditor General for auditing. - (2) The statement must be prepared in accordance with - - (a) generally accepted accounting principles; and - (b) accounting standards prescribed by an Order made by the Minister" - (3) Paragraph (4) applies where the accounting practice and standards mentioned in paragraph (2) require the accounts of any person or body (whether or not incorporated) to be consolidated with those of the States. - (4) The person or body must provide the Treasurer with any information the Treasurer may require to prepare the annual financial statement.
+- 2.2.1 The Public Finances (Jersey) Law 2005, states the following: - 32 Treasurer to prepare annual financial statements in respect of accounts of the States - (1) The Treasurer must - (a) prepare an annual financial statement in respect of the accounts of the States for a financial year within 3 months of the end of the year; and - (b) send the statement to the Comptroller and Auditor General for auditing. - (1A) The statement must include - - (a) the accounts of the Social Security Fund maintained under Article 30 of the Social Security (Jersey) Law 1974 and of the Social Security (Reserve) Fund maintained under Article 31 of that law; - (b) the accounts of the Health Insurance Fund established under Article 21 of the Health Insurance (Jersey) Law 1967; and - (c) the accounts of the Long-Term Care Fund established under Article 2 of the Long-Term Care (Jersey) Law 2012. - (2) The statement must be prepared in accordance with accounting standards issued by the Treasurer with the approval of the Minister. - (3) Paragraph (4) applies where paragraph (1A) or the accounting standards mentioned in paragraph (2) require the accounts of any person or body (whether or not incorporated) to be consolidated with those of the States. - (4) The person or body must provide the Treasurer with any information the Treasurer may require to prepare the annual financial statement.